-The recipient is awarded $10,000 for up to 12 months' research and given the means and uninterrupted time to work closely with the rich resources of the State Library, including access to a private study within the Library, which can be used outside normal opening hours.
+The recipient is awarded $10,000 for up to 12 months’ research and given the means and uninterrupted time to work closely with the rich resources of the State Library, including access to a private study desk space in a shared office for 12 months (January – December 2022).

-Also, the Georges Mora Fellowship can help the fellow apply for a self-identified local or international residency, as well as provide access to organisations and individuals with specialist knowledge to support the artist to research, experiment and create.
+The successful applicant will also receive help applying for a self-identified local or international residency, as well as access to organisations and individuals with specialist knowledge to support them to research, experiment and create.

-The fellowship is awarded with funds generously donated by arts supporters and with the support of State Library Victoria, Alliance Française de Melbourne and other partners.
+The Georges Mora Fellowship is awarded with funds generously donated by arts supporters and with the support of State Library Victoria, Alliance Française de Melbourne and other partners.